Beacon: In fiction

 In Aeschylus' tragedy Agamemnon, a chain of eight beacons staffed by so-called lampadóphoroi inform Clytemnestra in Argos, within a single night's time, that Troy has just fallen under her husband king Agamemnon's control, after a famous ten years siege.

 In J. R. R. Tolkien's high fantasy novel, The Lord of the Rings, a series of beacons alerts the entire realm of Gondor when the kingdom is under attack.
 These beacon posts were staffed by messengers who would carry word of their lighting to either Rohan or Belfalas.
 In Peter Jackson's film adaptation of the novel, the beacons serve as a connection between the two realms of Rohan and Gondor, alerting one another directly when they require military aid, as opposed to relying on messengers as in the novel.

+In publishing

+The Beacon was an influential Caribbean magazine published in Trinidad in the 1930s.
+New Beacon Books was the first Caribbean publishing house in England, founded in London in 1966, was named after the Beacon journal.

 In retail

 Beacons are sometimes used in retail to send digital coupons or invitations to customers passing by.